Abdrah-2004/Portfolio/README.md

 To explore this relationship, GDP growth rate data was aggregated with S&P 500 performance.
 A lagged correlation analysis was conducted to determine whether GDP growth preceded or followed stock market returns.
 Regression modeling was also applied to quantify the strength of the correlation.

 #### **Findings**
-The analysis reveals a positive correlation between GDP growth and S&P 500 returns.
-In particular, during years of high GDP growth (e.g., the late 1990s and mid-2010s), the S&P 500 experienced significant gains.
-This finding aligns with the economic theory that a growing economy drives corporate earnings, which in turn boosts stock market performance.
+The graph and datasets indicate a positive correlation between GDP growth and S&P 500 returns, aligning with economic theory that a growing economy boosts corporate earnings and thereby stock prices.
+Particularly in years of high GDP growth, such as the late 1990s and mid-2010s, the S&P 500 also significantly increased.
+This finding with Regression analysis would likely confirm the economic theory that a growing economy drives corporate earnings, which in turn boosts stock market performance.

 ![S&P 500 vs GDP Growth](https://drive.google.com/file/d/1gry-ZZnNPumTI3QXLGhXdfklqlynxWbW/view?usp=sharing)
 **Figure 2:** Correlation between S&P 500 performance and GDP growth over time.